-Condition Assessment Results Table 4:
+Condition Assessment Results

 Item Condition Status

 Roof Very Poor

 Stone Cladding Poor Performance depends on external conditions.

 Windows Poor

 Heating & Cooling Fair Unreliable five-pipe system cannot be replaced without first vacating EDC 1.

 Storm Water Piping Poor Aging stormwater piping must be replaced.

 Domestic Water Poor Aged piping must be repaired.

-Sanitary Poor Aged sanitary system must be repaired Aged sanitary system must be repaired.
+Sanitary Poor Aged sanitary system must be repaired.

 Electrical Distribution Very Poor

 Electrical Service Poor

 Abatement Very Poor

-- Examples of asset condition issues within EDC 1 that cannot be resolved due to the risk of materially 2 - affecting the integrity of the EDC include the following: 3 - Building exterior, including masonry and façade issues 4 and deteriorating building envelope and water tightness; - Deterioration of windows due to age and poor condition, leading to the risk of water 6 7 infiltration; and - An aging, unreliable, and corroding five-pipe heating and cooling system that cannot be 8 replaced with a modern duct-based system due to lack of headroom clearance. - In some cases, even smaller initiatives can have larger and broader impacts on EDC 1.
+2 Examples of asset condition issues within EDC 1 that cannot be resolved due to the risk of materially

+- 3 affecting the integrity of the EDC include the following: - Building exterior, including masonry and façade issues 4 ٠ and deteriorating building envelope and water tightness; Deterioration of windows due to age and poor condition, leading to the risk of water 6 • 7 infiltration; and An aging, unreliable, and corroding five-pipe heating and cooling system that cannot be 8 • replaced with a modern duct-based system due to lack of headroom clearance.
+9 In some cases, even smaller initiatives can have larger and broader impacts on EDC 1.
 For example, 10 shutdowns of EDC 1 were necessary when Toronto Hydro 11

 .
-This logistical complication increased the costs 1
+This logistical complication increased the costs

-- 2 of installing the new stations. - As the location continues to age and the backlog of high-impact renovations and maintenance 3 - 4 activities close to the EDC increase in volume, EDC 1 will impose significant challenges and - restrictions in mitigating these asset risks, leading to higher overall costs due to the complexity, 5 - effort, and time needed to coordinate the execution of facilities operations and maintenance 6 - 7 activities without materially impacting EDC operations.
-By deferring these high-impact renovations, - 8 the utility's operational resiliency will continue to deteriorate over the 2025-2029 rate period. - 9 Currently, EDC 1 aligns to Tier I data centre requirements at best, which include the following: - A single UPS for power sags, outages, and spikes; 10 - A dedicated location for IT systems; 11 - Dedicated cooling equipment that runs 24 hours a day, 365 days a week; and - 13 An engine generator that will allow the facility to operate through power outages. - According to the Uptime Institute, meeting Tier I requirements only constitutes a basic level of 14 - resiliency controls.
-For example, while a Tier I data centre is expected to provide protection against 15 - failures due to human error, it would not provide necessary protection against unplanned failures or 16 - outages.8 17
+2 of installing the new stations.

+As the location continues to age and the backlog of high-impact renovations and maintenance activities close to the EDC increase in volume, EDC 1 will impose significant challenges and restrictions in mitigating these asset risks, leading to higher overall costs due to the complexity, effort, and time needed to coordinate the execution of facilities operations and maintenance activities without materially impacting EDC operations.
+By deferring these high-impact renovations, the utility's operational resiliency will continue to deteriorate over the 2025-2029 rate period.

+9 Currently, EDC 1 aligns to Tier I data centre requirements at best, which include the following:

+- A single UPS for power sags, outages, and spikes; - A dedicated location for IT systems; - Dedicated cooling equipment that runs 24 hours a day, 365 days a week; and - An engine generator that will allow the facility to operate through power outages.

+According to the Uptime Institute, meeting Tier I requirements only constitutes a basic level of resiliency controls.
+For example, while a Tier I data centre is expected to provide protection against failures due to human error, it would not provide necessary protection against unplanned failures or outages.

-- The previously discussed challenges, combined with the current footprint and asset configuration of 18 - , render it impossible to upgrade EDC 1 to better align to Tier II or Tier III 19 - requirements.
-Even if Toronto Hydro were to attempt upgrades, it would have to take EDC 1 offline 20 - for a significant period of time.
-This would require all EDC operations to be solely supported by EDC 21 - 22 2 for the duration of the upgrades, which would eliminate the redundancy between the two EDC - facilities and unacceptably increase the risk of an organization-wide outage.
-23
+The previously discussed challenges, combined with the current footprint and asset configuration of the Exercise Control, render it impossible to upgrade EDC 1 to better align to Tier II or Tier III requirements.
+Even if Toronto Hydro were to attempt upgrades, it would have to take EDC 1 offline for a significant period of time.
+This would require all EDC operations to be solely supported by EDC 2 for the duration of the upgrades, which would eliminate the redundancy between the two EDC facilities and unacceptably increase the risk of an organization-wide outage.